KalaayPT/Profit-Taker-Guide/content/miscellaneous/archive/creating-builds.md

 ---
 title: Creating builds
 description: This section should educate readers on general common sense known to Profit-Taker builders, such as the logic behind builds and things in the fight to build around.
+Archived in June 2026 as it was not maintained and buildcrafting problems slowly faded out with new updates and power creep.
 ---

 originally by uumm